Meldon, Northumberland

-Meldon is a village in Northumberland, England.
+Meldon is a village and civil parish in Northumberland, England.
 It lies to the west of Morpeth.
-The population of Meldon as taken at the 2001 Census was 162, increasing to 242 at the 2011 Census.
+It is a Thankful Village, and is featured on Darren Hayman's album, Thankful Villages Volume 3.
+The parish includes the hamlets of Molesden, Newton Underwood, Pigdon and Throphill.
+The population of the parish of Meldon as taken at the 2001 Census was 162, increasing to 242 at the 2011 Census.